TC3005B-562-2024/Spring-Boot-Backend/.github/ISSUE_TEMPLATE/endpoint.md

 ---
 name: 'Endpoint'
-description: 'A template to easy add a Spring-Boot endpoint to an issue.'
+about: 'A template to easy add a Spring-Boot endpoint to an issue.'
 title: 'E. EndpointName'
 labels: ''
 assignees: ''